rafapaivadeandrade/CSVReader/README.md

 # FullstackChallenge

-Create a .env file inside the server folder:
+Create a .env file inside the server folder with these datas:
 # SERVER
 PORT=3000